FreeCaribou/YaweApp/README.md

 # TODO:

 -A list of usefull URL
 -Try to more internationalization (spanish, german, ...)
 -Be reusable for other guild
-- Notification system for new tweet and response tweet
+-Notification system for new tweet and response tweet

 # Special thanks